 The statute of limitations to file a Camp Lejeune water contamination lawsuit is two years from the date that President Biden signed the act (August 10, 2022).
 If qualified individuals do not file their claim within this set period of time, they can be denied the compensation they need to cover their medical expenses and losses.

-How Much Will Filing a Camp Lejeune Water Contamination Lawsuit Cost You?
+How Much Will Filing a Camp Lejeune Water Contamination Lawsuit Cost?

 Fortunately, because personal injury attorneys work on a contingency fee basis, you will not incur out-of-pocket costs to file your case or be required to pay any money upfront.
-Instead, under this contingency fee agreement, your lawyer will only get paid when you recover compensation, either through a settlement or court judgment and from that, they will only get a percentage of these winnings.
-If there is no settlement or verdict, then you will owe these legal professionals nothing.
+Instead, under this contingency fee agreement, your lawyer will only get paid when you recover compensation, either through a settlement or court judgment, and from that, they will only get a percentage of this amount.
+If there is no settlement or verdict, then you will owe no legal fees.

-Consequently, there is no risk in pursuing this claim and going after the compensation you deserve.
-However, if you want to find out more about these costs and fees, reach out to an experienced Camp Lejuene water contamination attorney today to discuss your case, go over the fee arrangement, and find out how these attorneys can help you fight for the monetary damages and justice you are entitled to.
+Consequently, there is no risk in pursuing this claim for the compensation you deserve.
+If you want to learn more, reach out to an experienced Camp Lejeune water contamination attorney today to discuss your case, go over the fee arrangement, and find out how an attorney can help you fight for the monetary damages and justice you are entitled to.

 Although the best way to get your specific questions answered when it comes to a Camp Lejeune lawsuit is to speak with an experienced personal injury attorney, until you get that opportunity, we have prepared responses to the following frequently asked questions many victims have regarding this devastating situation.
-With these answers, we hope you better understand the options you have, the compensation you can pursue, and how an experienced attorney can help you get through this complicated ordeal.
+With these answers, we hope you better understand your options, the potential compensation you can pursue, and how an experienced attorney can help you through this complicated ordeal.

-1. Is It Just Military Families Allowed to Bring a Legal Claim for Camp Lejeune Water Contamination?
+1. Are Only Military Families Allowed to Bring a Legal Claim for Adult Leukemia Caused by Camp Lejeune Water Contamination?

 However, to know for sure what your legal options may be, you should reach out to an experienced personal injury attorney as soon as possible.
-These legal professionals can figure out not only whether you have a viable claim, but they can help prepare your case and assist you as you go after the maximum compensation you deserve.
+These legal professionals can figure out not only whether you have a viable claim but they can help prepare your case and help you recover the maximum compensation you deserve.

-2. What Is the Purpose of the New Camp Lejeune Legislation and Why Did Congress Pass It?
+2. What Is the Purpose of the Camp Lejeune Legislation, and Why Did Congress Pass It?

-This new Act was implemented to allow those who worked, lived, and served at the Camp Lejeune base the ability to sue the government for exposure to these hazardous solvents and chemicals in the water.
-Basically, vindicating the victims and allowing them to have their day in court to seize the justice they deserve and hold those responsible accountable for everything they went through.
+This Act was implemented to allow those who worked, lived, and served at the Camp Lejeune base the ability to sue the government for exposure to these hazardous solvents and chemicals in the water.
+This Act basically vindicates the victims and allows them to have their day in court to seize the justice they deserve and hold those responsible accountable.